-You don’t always have to give a reason why you missed their call.
+You don’t always have to give a proper reason why you missed their call.
 The most important thing is to call them back and everything else simply enhances the interaction.
 However, there are times when it is beneficial for both you and them to share why you were unable to take their call.

-Giving a reason reminds them that they are important to you and you weren’t just ignoring them, at a time when they thought well enough of you to call.
+Giving a reason reminds them that they are important to you and that you weren’t just ignoring them, at a time when they thought well enough of you to call.

 Research done by Yubao Cui et al showed that apologies following competence-based trust violations were more effective than those following integrity-based violations.
-Everyone has been in the situation where they were doing something that couldn’t be interrupted and just couldn’t answer a call.
+Everyone has been in a situation where they were doing something that couldn’t be interrupted and just couldn’t answer a call.

 You can say: